Justin Bieber And Hailey Baldwin Reportedly Plan On Having Children After His Upcoming ‘Changes’ Tour

 Justin Bieber and Hailey Baldwin are reportedly ready to start a family following his comeback tour.

-The pair have been married for over a year, and many of their fans are excited about the possibility of baby Biebers running around in the near future.
-According to Hollywood Life, the couple is also ready to start a family very soon.
+The pair have been married for over a year, and many of their fans are excited about the possibility of them having a baby in the near future.
+According to Hollywood Life, the couple is ready to start a family very soon.
 However, a source reportedly revealed to the outlet that the couple is taking their time when it comes to having children.
 They reportedly want to ride the success of Bieber’s studio album, Changes, which he released back in February.
-The “Yummy” singer will also be touring the album later this year, and Baldwin is expected to join him for a few dates.
+The “Yummy” singer will also be touring later this year, and Baldwin is expected to join him for a few dates.

 “Once all his music commitments, like touring, are fulfilled, Justin would like to start a family with Hailey,” the source shared.